Am I Doing This Right? Unpacking Intuitive Perception

 Those of us who grew up in cultures and families who devalue and dismiss intuitive perception may have some initial anti-intuitive conditioning to work through.
 In many mainstream Western cultures the intangible world is ignored, derided, and dismissed as not real.
 We want tangible proof that something exists.
 We’re afraid of being irrational or gullible.
 There’s a stigma of being “woo-woo”, as if an animist relationship with the world is silly and naive and belongs to a separate category of person rather than being an inherent part of the human experience.

 Science is often misused to discredit that which is currently unknown via science.
 But it is not scientific to say something does not exist because it cannot be proven by current scientific means.
 When there is unexplainable phenomenon, the scientific thing to do is to study it.
 Science is not the arbiter of reality.
 It is not meant to create a fixed perspective; it is a dynamic process of seeking, studying, and re-evaluating.
 When the evidence changes, so do the theories.
 Ignoring the evidence of currently unmeasurable phenomenon to fit a fixed materialist perspective is dogma, not science.
+(A lot of research has been done studying “psi” phenomenon.
+See The Conscious Universe by Dean Radin and The Field by Lynn McTaggert.
+A book on dogmatism within science is Science Set Free by Rupert Sheldrake.)

 Working with intuition does not mean dumbing down or ignoring science.
 Sometimes people think that being intuitive means being irrational, but intuition is not inherently irrational.
 You don’t become less rational when you tap into your intuition.
 Intuition is just another form of information, with which you can still exercise discernment.
 The important consideration with intuitive perception is not whether it is real, but rather where it is from; what is the source of the input and how much can that source be trusted to provide clear objective quality information.